Skip to main content

 If you're serious about buying a condo in Florida in 2026, the process is different from buying a house.
 Miss one condo-specific detail, and it can cost you $10,000–$40,000 in surprise assessments.

 Many deals fall apart because buyers misunderstand condo-specific underwriting.
-This guide to mortgage pre-approval in Florida walks through what lenders review - including HOA financial strength and reserve compliance.
+This guide to mortgage pre-approval in Florida walks through what access to a network of lenders review- including HOA financial strength and reserve compliance.

 Here’s the correct order: